pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 player has clicked a button yet for this question.
 It's *shared* because more than one sprite will use it.

-The Narrator will set the variable to `False` when asking a question, and the Answer buttons will set it to `True` when they're clicked.
+The narrator will set the variable to `False` when asking a question, and each answer button will set it to `True` when it's clicked.

-Because the Narrator and the three Answer sprites all need to work with this variable, we'll make it *global* by defining it near the top of the program, outside any sprite:
+Because the narrator and the three answer sprites all need to work with this variable, we'll make it *global* by defining it near the top of the program, outside any sprite:

 {{< commit add-global-clicked-variable >}}

+In Python, you have to give a starting value to a variable.
+We're using `False` here, because when the program starts, a button has not been clicked.

-The Narrator needs to work with this variable, and in Python you need to say when you're using a global variable:
+The narrator needs to work with this variable, and in Python you need to say when you're using a global variable:

 {{< commit declare-global-clicked-in-Narrator-play-quiz >}}

-As soon as the Narrator has asked the question, it needs to record the fact that no button has yet been clicked:
+As soon as the narrator has asked the question, it needs to record the fact that no button has yet been clicked:

 {{< commit clear-clicked-before-asking-question >}}

-And then wait until a button has been clicked:
+And then wait until a button has been clicked.
+We want to keep doing nothing as long as `clicked` is `False`.
+We can write this test in a more natural-sounding way by using the `not` operator:

 {{< commit busy-wait-Narrator-until-clicked >}}